Contemporary scientific research shows the predisposition of probiotics and healthy gut microbes to bolster the human gastrointestinal system.

-Bifidobacterium lactis is a bacterium that readily colonizes the gut; it receives high praise from clinicians thanks to its intrinsic resistance to bile salts (which is crucial for surviving the harsh digestive processes of the human gut).
+Bifidobacterium lactis is a bacterium that readily colonizes the gut.
+It receives high praise from clinicians thanks to its intrinsic resistance to bile salts (which is crucial for surviving the harsh digestive processes of the human gut).

 Like Lactobacilli, Bifidobacteria help by digesting lactose and are also crucial for producing B vitamins.

 In addition to vitamin synthesis, Bifidobacterium infantis is used extensively for stabilizing the gut microbiome and gastrointestinal function.
-It has been demonstrated to decrease severity and frequency of Irritable Bowel Syndrome (IBS) symptoms.
+It has been demonstrated to decrease the severity and frequency of Irritable Bowel Syndrome (IBS) symptoms.

 It has also been demonstrated to enhance immune function.
 In fact, it’s one of the probiotics utilized in the renowned healing treatment VSL #3 that is used to treat ulcerative colitis.

 Bacillus coagulans has repeatedly been shown to enhance gastrointestinal system health, particularly helping those with Irritable Bowel Syndrome (IBS).